MP for Dundee Central

 Shadow SNP Spokesperson (Business)

-Chris Law is the SNP MP for Dundee Central, first elected in 2015.
-He currently serves as Shadow SNP Spokesperson for Business, International Development and Trade, and has previously sat on committees focusing on arms export controls and international development.
+Chris Law is the Scottish National Party MP for Dundee Central, first elected in 2015.
+He currently serves as Shadow SNP Spokesperson for Business, International Development and Trade, and has a long-standing involvement in parliamentary committees including Arms Export Controls and the International Development groups.

-He has nine declared financial interests: three miscellaneous entries, three visits outside the UK, two entries for land and property (within or outside the UK), and one shareholding.
+Declares nine financial interests, including miscellaneous entries, visits outside the UK, land and property, and one shareholding.

 Generated 21 February 2026